 What is EMDR?

-EMDR (Eye Movement Desensitisation and Reprocessing) is a powerful and often fast treatment method that can be used to reduce to distress about specific experiences.
+EMDR (Eye Movement Desensitisation and Reprocessing) is a powerful and often fast treatment method that can be used to reduce distress about specific experiences.

 There is a strong body of research supporting its benefits and effectiveness.
 It can be used for a wide variety of problems, but is mostly used for trauma, anxiety and phobia's.

-Jennifer, Christa and Bibi provide EMDR at The Therapy Practice London.
+Christa, Stephanie, Daniel and Bibi provide EMDR at The Therapy Practice London.
 Please contact us if you want to know more.